Fielo-Apps/fieloprp/doc/FD-PRP Functional Documentation.md

  - **Description** - This field has a maximum limit of 255 characters.
  - **Distributor** - For this field, the Administrator selects the Distributor by  typing part of the Distributor's name.
 The complete name of the Distributor will be displayed in the list.
 The Administrator selects the Distributor by clicking its name.

+:point_right: The upload of duplicate invoices for the same distributor (same combination of Distributor + Invoice Number) is allowed, but once the first invoice is approved, it will not be possible to approve the second one.

 #### *Product Items* - details of items in the invoice
 At this point, there are two ways of including the invoice items:
 - [x] Add products one by one - If the Administrator has few items to include and knows how to easily find them by typing their names, s/he can do it directly from the product items area;